Tronde/ansible-role-rhel-patchmanagement/README.md

 A Bash script is used to trigger the playbook which runs the Patch-Management at the due date.

 The process still needs some manual work to do by a Sysadmin.
 But a more automated version will follow soon.
+Please feel free to use the issue tracker to ask questions about the usage of the role or the role itself and report bugs you may find.

 How to get the advisory information?
 ------------------------------------